Navigation » List of Schools » East Los Angeles College » Microbiology » Microbiology 020 – General Microbiology » Fall 2021 » Viruses 1

 B adsorption, penetration, synthesis, assembly, release

-C adsorption, penetration, release, synthesis, assembly
+C adsorption, penetration, synthesis, release, assembly

-D penetration, synthesis, assembly, release
+D adsorption, penetration, release, synthesis, assembly

 Question #22

-B a subunit of the viral cell wall
+A a subunit of the viral cell wall

 C made up mainly of polysaccharides